CSC207-2022F-UofT/course-project-team-communify/README.md

 Database:
 All database files contain a createFile() called when the csv it uses does not exist.
 Cannot be tested easily.
-- playlistLibrary 90%
+- PlaylistLibrary 90%
-- songLibrary 88%
+- SongLibrary 88%
-- userList 90%
+- UserList 90%

 Entities:
-- userFactory 100%
+- UserFactory 100%
 - User 100%
 - RegularUser 100%
 - ArtistUser 100%

 Input Datas:
-- spaceInputData 100%
+- SpaceInputData 100%
-- loginInputData 100%
+- LoginInputData 100%
 - RegisterInputData 100%
 - RegisterArtistInputData 100%
 - SearchInputData 100%